romland/xorzee/README.md

 - https://github.com/kclyu/rpi-webrtc-streamer - oh wow, this seems to do what I am doing with motion too! (found 11jan2020) Haha.
 It also does mDNS publishing!
 This is probably what I wanted all along!
 - https://github.com/131/h264-live-player
+- https://kerberos.io/ -- looks great, but, live stream is not optimal (the camera needs to be configured as 'IP camera')

 ## Interesting
 - https://github.com/esiexata/Camerafeed